 Note: The rates mentioned above by the IRDAI are subject to change.
 Review the official website for further updates.

-Feature | Third-Party Bike Insurance | Comprehensive Bike Insurance |
+Feature | Third-Party Bike Insurance | Own Damage (OD) Bike Insurance |

 ---|---|---|

-Legal Requirement | Mandatory by law for all two-wheelers | Optional, but recommended for broader protection |
+Legal Requirement | Mandatory by law in India. | Optional coverage, but recommended for better protection. |

 Coverfox makes the process of buying or renewing third-party bike insurance not only simple but also hassle-free and quick: